 Welcome to my blog.
-If you’ve read my writing before, you may be familiar with its old home (which i also have a link to if you click the button in the top right corner of this blog.)
-I decided that i wanted a blog with which i could do more and potentially reach more people.
+If you’ve read my writing before, you may be familiar with its old home.
+I decided that I wanted a blog with which I could do more and potentially reach more people.
 The posts will be the same caliber of Biblical exposition and honest reflection, because why change a good thing, even if it limits readership?

 But maybe you’re not familiar with my writing.
-Here’s what you need to know: My name is Joshua Wingerd, and i am 29 years old.
-I became a believer in the Lord Jesus Christ when i was 18 while at a summer camp.
-I love writing, and i am currently working on sermons, technical essays, bible study blog posts, and several novels.
-I graduated from Southwest Baptist University in Bolivar, MO in December of 2015 with a BA in Biblical Studies, and i moved back to Southern California in May of 2017.
-I am currently pursuing an M.Div. at Gateway Seminary in Los Angeles, CA. My wife and i married on November 5, 2020, and we are presently praying persistently for God to call me to a local church–anywhere in the United States–for full-time pastoral ministry.
+Here’s what you need to know: My name is Joshua Wingerd, and I am 30 years old.
+I became a believer in the Lord Jesus Christ when I was 18 while at a summer camp.
+I love writing, and I am currently working on sermons, technical essays, bible study blog posts, and several novels.
+I graduated from Southwest Baptist University in Bolivar, MO in December of 2015 with a BA in Biblical Studies, and I moved back to Southern California in May of 2017.
+I am currently pursuing an MTS with a Biblical Studies concentration at Gateway Seminary in Los Angeles, CA. My wife and I married on November 5, 2020, our son was born November 14, 2021, and we are presently praying about the possibility of full-time ministry.
 Your prayers are appreciated as well.

 But with all that said, here’s the goal of this blog, from the words of two passages of Scripture (unless otherwise noted, all Scripture quotations on this site are taken from the Holman Christian Standard Bible®, Copyright © 1999, 2000, 2002, 2003, 2009 by Holman Bible Publishers.
 Used by permission):